wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDeployment/GatewayGuardian.md

 As the technical person using this toolkit you will find a commented out option in the crontab of your database server with a @weekly periodicity to run the GatewayGuardian.sh shell script.

-You can uncoment this and vary the periodicity if you want to and what this will do is generate new passwords for the basic auth mechanism (and email them to the email your users have registered to the CMS with) and the next time they come to your site they will need to check their email and enter their new username and password to get passed the basic auth mechanism.
+You can uncoment this and vary the periodicity if you want to and what this will do is generate new passwords for the basic auth mechanism (and email them to the email your users have registered to the CMS with) and the next time they come to your site they will need to check their email and enter their new username and password to get past the basic auth mechanism.
 This requires that the users understand that they need to do this.
 You don't have to have this switched on you can set the user's password when they first registered and make it everlasting but if you want to be as secure as possible about it setting new passwords periodically is the advisory from security specialists.
 As you know increased security is stalked by decreased usability in almost all cases.

 -------------------------------